torvalds/linux/Documentation/admin-guide/reporting-issues.rst

 =============

-Compared with other Free/Libre & Open Source Software it's hard to report issues to the Linux kernel developers: the length and complexity of this document and the implications between the lines illustrate that.
+Compared with other Free/Libre & Open Source Software it's hard to report issues to the GNU/Linux kernel developers: the length and complexity of this document and the implications between the lines illustrate that.
 But that's how it is for now.
 The main author of this text hopes documenting the state of the art will lay some groundwork to improve the situation over time.